-You need a professional help you make a battle plan for anxiety.
-It’s not about eating healthy or getting exercise.
+You need a professional help you make a battle plan for anxiety that is just for you.
+It’s not just about eating healthy or getting exercise.
 It’s about listening to what your body truly needs.

 The micro-trauma effect

 A micro-trauma is anything that is incurred by an event or a person that causes subtle harmful behavior.
+There are events in our lives that are hugely impactful.
 It could be something as simple as your mom telling you not to eat anymore, or a stranger commenting about your body.

-Therapy is the gold standard.
-Also working with an energy worker is also very powerful in solving micro-traumas.
+None of what we’re talking about is a replacement to therapy.
+Therapy is the gold standard and these things should be done to complement therapy.
+Also, working with an energy worker is very powerful in solving micro-traumas.

-This is very helpful for people who are uncomfortable with meditating.
+This breath work is very helpful for people who are uncomfortable with meditating.

 You breathe in for 4 seconds, hold your breath for 7 seconds, and then exhale for 8 seconds.
-It’s a perfect balance to get your 02 and CO2 feel really safe and in rhythm.
+It’s a perfect balance to get your O2 and CO2 to feel really synched and in rhythm.

 - Doing tapping

-- Get a variety of foods for your diet
+- Get a balance of nutrients by eating a variety of foods

 - Pay attention to what kind of conversations you are having with your body

-- Adding Celtic sea salt to your water in the morning might also make a big difference
+- Adding 1/4 tsp Celtic sea salt to lemon water in the morning

 - Having electrolytes to help combat stress, especially if you exercise